The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 diskpart

-Next, you will need to enter the commands:
+Next you will need to enter the commands:

-1. Exit the diskpart program:
+1. Exit diskpart program:

 exit